• Skip to primary navigation

 Join Jennifer as she and her friend Patricia walk from the French/Spanish Pyrenees 500 miles across northern Spain along the iconic Camino de Santiago.
 The book is filled with their daily adventures and over 200 original watercolors of landscapes, food and the people and animals they met along the way.
 The book also includes infographics of everything Jennifer and Patricia carried in their packs for 32 days.

 Within the U.S. only, the book may be purchased directly from the artist’s website (US$18.95 + $6.95 shipping to anywhere in the U.S.), signed and with a personal message as requested to the recipient.
-Or it may be purchased from Amazon U.S., Amazon UK/EU, and Amazon Canada in local currencies.
+It may also be purchased through Amazon or local bookstore outlets.

 Amazon purchaser review: “Artist Jennifer Lawson captures the small delights along this 500-mile journey, with her elegant, lively watercolor-over-ink depictions of landscapes, street scenes, fellow pilgrims, contented locals, gardens and animals.
 Detailed renderings of elegant churches are mixed with charming sketches of flowers, tapas, sheep and laundry on the line.
 The narrative of Jennifer and Patricia’s experiences is a good read.”